[saga] Use YaST specific framework for GUI testing

-#3 Updated by riafarov over 2 years ago
+#3 Updated by riafarov almost 3 years ago

 I guess we should convert it to the epic and schedule first parts to the next sprint.
 In general, if one person will spend 2 full weeks on that, we will be able to fulfill acceptance criteria.
 And for sure next sprint(s) is a good idea not to get stuck in test fixing phase again...